Skip to main content

 To take active steps to strengthen policies against housing discrimination within the city.

-• To grant facilities and incentives to owners and estate agents that commit to the municipal anti-discrimination Code of Practice.
+• To grant incentives to owners and estate agents who commit to the municipal Code of Practice concerning Anti-Discrimination,

-• To establish or support advisory services with a brief to assist and support residents from those affected by discrimination in seeking accommodation in both the public and private sectors.
+• To establish or support advisory services that assist residents who are affected by discrimination in seeking accommodation on the public and private market.

 Resources